Ahmed Rajabli: After release

 After Ahmed Rajabli was released from the camp, he was appointed head of the Fruit Growing Department of the Azerbaijan Scientific-Research Institute of Perennial Plants.
 The scientist had been arrested under the name of "enemy of the people" in accordance with the warrant signed by Agasalim Atakishiyev, the Minister of Internal Affairs of Azerbaijan SSR at that time.
 Nevertheless, afterwards Rajabli consented to the marriage of his daughter Khalida with the minister's son Tofig.
 The couple got married secretly in 1952.
 Six years later Rajabli was elected an academician of the Azerbaijan Academy of Agricultural Sciences.

-On 15 December 1963, Rajabli died of a heart attack in Moscow.
+On 15 December 1963, Ahmed Rajabli died of a heart attack in Moscow.
 He was buried in Baku.
 The gravesite of his co-father-in-law, Major general Agasalim Atakishiyev, who died in 1970, is at the same cemetery in Mashtaga where Rajabli was buried.

 Legacy

 In 1992, the Scientific Research Institute of Horticulture and Subtropical Plants in Guba was named after Ahmed Rajabli and a bust was placed in the lobby.
 In the same year, one of the streets located in Narimanov District, Baku, was named in his honor.
 In 1998, on the eve of the 100th anniversary of the birth of Ahmed Rajabli, a commemorative plaque was unveiled on the building where he lived, now located at 126 Mirzaaga Aliyev Street.